Q: Is it safe for foreigners to buy property in Panama?

 Q: What are the interest rates for financing property in Panama?

-A: The interest rates are generally right in line with those offered in the USA, however, interest rates really depend on a variety of factors, including: (1) type of property (personal residence, commercial property, investment property, etc.), (2) age of construction (new construction, old construction), (3) term of the loan (short term, long term, etc.), (4) applicants age and status (retired, etc.), and (5) additional collateral offered to the Panama bank as guarantee on the loan.
+A: The mortgage interest rates in Panama are generally slightly higher than those in North America or Europe, however, interest rates really depend on a variety of factors, including: (1) type of property (personal residence, commercial property, investment property, etc.), (2) age of construction (new construction, old construction), (3) term of the loan (short term, long term, etc.), (4) applicants age and status (retired, etc.), and (5) additional collateral offered to the Panama bank as guarantee on the loan.

 Q: Are there any special financing deals available in Panama, for retirees?